 Heroes Implementation Research Scholar Award

-The primary goals of the Heroes in Implementation Research Scholarship are to:
+The primary goals of the Heroes Implementation Research Scholar Award Program are to:

 - Improve patient outcomes by championing for systemic adoption of infection prevention and control programs in healthcare settings; and